DS 3 SUV review

 Verdict – is the DS 3 a good car?

-The DS 3 is no longer a small hatchback like the previous model but is now a higher-riding SUV that aims to offer the prestige of the fashionable body style.
+The DS 3 is no longer a small hatchback like the previous model, instead morphing into a higher-riding SUV that aims to offer the prestige of the fashionable bodystyle.
+Its styling adds to its appeal, and it’s fitted with some impressive engines.
 Sadly, though, despite comfort being one of the main USPs of DS’ identity, the DS 3 fails to excel in this area.
-It’s also not any more practical than a traditional hatchback, feels cramped inside and can get quite expensive with options.
+It’s also not any more practical than a traditional hatchback, feels cramped inside and can get quite expensive when specced up with options.

 DS 3 models, specs and alternatives